How to Invest Your Money: 10 Smart Steps to Make Money Grow

 Why Now is the Best Time to Start Investing

-But it's not enough to simply understand the importance of investing early in life.
-You have to understand how to invest.
+But it's not enough to simply understand why you should invest early in life.
+You have to understand the how as well.

 Ultimate List of the Web's Best Advice for Beginners

 In this article, you'll learn about investing from the ground up.
 We've also compiled a list of the best resources to help you in this investment journey, which are presented as links at the end of each section.
 They are a great place to start if you are looking for more detail on a certain topic after reading this article.

 Scroll down to continue reading or click a specific topic below to jump to that section.

 Risks of Investing